-Thus, besides control of IOP, visual rehabilitation of buphthalmic eyes involves appropriate management for amblyopia, keratoplasty for corneal opacity, and timely cataract surgery for visually significant cataract.
-Buphthalmic eyes undergoing cataract surgery can achieve successful refractive and visual outcomes if careful preoperative planning is carried out regarding the choice of IOL type and IOL power, taking into consideration the adequacy of intraocular pressure control, accurate biometry, assessment of bag size, and use of appropriate IOL power formulae.
+Thus, besides control of IOP, visual rehabilitation of buphthalmic eyes may involve appropriate management for amblyopia, keratoplasty for corneal opacity in addition to timely cataract surgery for visually significant cataract.
+Buphthalmic eyes undergoing cataract surgery can achieve successful refractive and visual outcomes if careful preoperative planning is carried out regarding the choice of IOL type and IOL power, taking into consideration the adequacy of intraocular pressure control, accurate biometry, assessment of bag size and use of appropriate IOL power formulae.